macnick/100-days-of-code/log.md

 ### Day 8: March 2, 2018

 **Today's Progress**: I used jQuery in my Weather App project, so I thought I learn it a little better.
-I went through all the stuff  in w3schools.com and at the end I did the Quiz.
+I went through all the stuff  in w3schools.com and at the end I took the Quiz.
 I got 100%!
 Unbelievable! #100DaysOfCode

 **Thoughts:** Still thinking about my Wikipedia reader...